 - They will check out TripAdvisor before they book

 - They are super connected - and want you to be too

-Access more travel and tourism trends in our free and comprehensive Tourism Trend Report 2016:
+Access more travel trends in our free and comprehensive 2018 Travel Trends Report: